HoyLab-Rowan/pyRUQT/README.md

     For sie_negf class: Atomic Simulation Environment from https://wiki.fysik.dtu.dk/ase/

     For wbl_negf class: Compiled RUQT executable.
-Compile the RUQT.x executable in the RUQT subdirectory.
+For pip install will be included as a library in WBL_RUQT.

     For es_calc class: PySCF from https://pyscf.org/

 Electronic Structure Calculator Options.
 Only 1 of the following are required but both recommended:

+    PySCF (enables NEGF-DFT/MC-PDFT transport calculations by pyRUQT) from https://pyscf.org/

     OpenMolcas(sandx_fock branch) installation (best run as separate calculation but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock

-    PySCF (enables non-Molcas NEGF-DFT/MC-PDFT transport calculations by pyRUQT) from https://pyscf.org/

-Quick Installation (for now, Python package install coming in future)
+Quick Installation

-    Put the pyruqt.py and ruqt.py files in your python module folder.

-    Install ASE, OpenMolcas(sandx_fock branch), and PySCF for all users.

-    Use the run_pyRUQT.py script in the examples to get started running calculations.
-Check out https://www.youtube.com/@hoyresearchgroup for tutorial videos
+    For Linux, use pip install:

+    pip install pyruqt

+    Note that the pip version of the package is only tested with Linux.

 If you use this code in your research please cite: